canorve/GALFITools/docs/howto.rst

   positional arguments:
-    image                 the image file to obtain the slice Ds9regFile            the DS9 ellipse region file containing the size                  the size of the new image in pixels
+    image                 the image file to obtain the slice Ds9regFile            the DS9 ellipse region file containing the star size                  the size of the new image in pixels

   options:
-    -h, --help            show this help message and exit -c, --center          uses the center given in DS9 region file,otherwise it will found the x,y peaks within DS9 ellipse
+    -h, --help            show this help message and exit -c, --center          uses the center given in DS9 region file,otherwise it will find the x,y peaks within DS9 ellipse
     -s SKY, --sky SKY     the sky background to be removed.
 Default = 0 -o OUT, --out OUT     the image output.